 Creditable service is the amount of time that can be counted in the calculation of the pension portion of the TRF retirement benefit.
 TRF members earn one year of service credit for working 120 or more days in a fiscal year.
-Onehalf year of credit is earned for working between 60 and 119 days in a fiscal year.
-Service is creditable only if the member works in a position covered by either PERF or TRF.
+One-half year of credit is earned for working between 60 and 119 days in a fiscal year.
 Service credit is measured by a fiscal year that runs from July 1 through June 30.
 Any time worked during a work day entitles members to a full day of service credit.
 Service arising out of jury duty, sick leave, or worker’s compensation may be included.
 Holidays and weekends are not included.

 Only certain types of service credit can be used to count toward a member’s 10-year vesting requirement under Indiana law.
 The following categories of service credit may be recognized and counted toward vesting: